e88z4/mangabook/README.md

 - EPUB validation with epubcheck (if available)
 - Comprehensive error handling and recovery
 - Detailed download and conversion summaries with ETA
+- POSIX-compliant filename handling for cross-platform compatibility
+- Robust local file structure with consistent zero-padding
+- Local-first download strategy (skip downloading if valid files exist)
+- JSON manifest tracking for downloaded content with timestamps
+- Update detection for changed or new content
+- Enhanced CLI options for controlling download behavior
+- **NEW:** Enhanced EPUB/KEPUB builder with direct ZIP manipulation for strict EPUB compliance
+- **NEW:** Support for large manga volumes through robust navigation handling
+- **NEW:** Options to use either standard or enhanced builders
+- **NEW:** Proper cover handling and epubcheck validation

 ## Requirements